matuzo/HTMHell/hell/adventcalendar/2023/18/index.md

 There’s also a future-proofing argument that suggests using semantic markup with the hope that someday, browsers will start supporting all those elements they choose to ignore now.
 I wouldn’t rely on it too much and prefer to focus on what’s important right now.

 I used to be among those people who’d judge the quality of a website based on the number of divs it’s built of.
 We’d say, “Nah, too many divs, it’s not semantic.”
 Now I know that **what’s inside of those divs matters the most**.
 Enough landmarks, headings, links, and buttons would make it good, even if the divs/semantic elements ratio is 1000 to 10.
-We are _divelopers,_ [as Chris Coyer once said](https://twitter.com/chriscoyier/status/1050456501414838272).
+We are _divelopers,_ [as Chris Coyier once said](https://twitter.com/chriscoyier/status/1050456501414838272).
 Don’t be ashamed of this, wear this name with pride.

 ## Training wheels